 Countless people are injured due to defective an unsafe products.
 This injury could have an adverse effect on your life, and your family.

 You have questions, and we want to answer those important questions.
-All us for a free consultation at 310-277-4857 or use our contact form below so we can assess your case and get back to you quickly.
+Call us for a free consultation at CALL-310-277-4857 or use our contact form below so we can assess your case and get back to you quickly.

-Attorneys at Cheong, Denove, Rowell & Bennett have successfully prosecuted products liability cases for over 35 years.
+Attorneys at Cheong & Denove have successfully prosecuted products liability cases for over 35 years.